 What learning did you take back with you from this experience:

-– It made me have a greater appreciation of enjoying each moment whilst you can.
+– I certainly came back with a greater sense of appreciation for enjoying each moment whilst I can.
 Always go with the perspective that you can have an adventure anywhere as you never know what life is going to bring you.
-I also came to agreeing with Chris that happiness is only real when shared – which is what Chris came to the conclusion of after his many days in isolation.
+I also came to agreeing with the fact that ” true happiness is only real when shared” – which is the conculsion Chris came to after spending many days isolated.

 Do you think there is a message that we could take from Christopher’s experiences and decisions?

-Maybe as his own rite of passage, in 1990 Christopher McCandless decided to leave civilization.
+In 1990 Christopher McCandless decided to leave civilization, maybe as his own rite of passage.
 In April 1992 he ventured into the Alaskan wilderness to find peace and solitude and to be at one with his great passion for the wilderness.
 He may have had questions that he needed time and space to find answers for.
 He stayed in Alaska 112 days and was mainly living of berries and hunting and whilst out there he came to the realisation that true happiness is only real when shared.
 He realised that the most amazing adventures and the most beautiful experiences are only really so when you can share them with someone, so he decided to go back to civilization and his family.
-However, on the way back River Teklanika had greatly swollen up due to thaw and had turned into a deep, fast and very strong river which he nonetheless tried to cross and nearly drowned in the process, he finally gave up the idea and went back to what he called his “magic bus”; the bus that he had found in that great immensity of the Alaskan wilderness and which offered him shelter for the days he lived there.
-Whilst gathering his food, Christopher may have ingested something that ended up poisoning his body, (you can read the latest theory on this in the New Yorker).
-Realizing Nature’s might and adverse side, he continued writing in his diary until he eventually rolled up in his sleeping bag and passed away.
+However, on the way back, River Teklanika had greatly swollen up due to thaw and had turned into a deep, fast and very strong river.
+Christopher nonetheless tried to cross it and nearly drowned in the process.
+He finally gave up the idea and went back to what he called his “magic bus”; the bus that he had found in that great immensity of the Alaskan wilderness and which offered him shelter for the days he lived there.
+Whilst gathering his food, Christopher seems to have ingested some plants that ended up poisoning his body, you can read the latest theory on this in the New Yorker.
+Realizing that he could die there, he continued writing his diary until he eventually rolled up in his sleeping bag and passed away.
 He passed away in the uncompromised rawness of a wilderness he loved so very much.